Mrseenz/iCloud-Bypass-Server4.0/README.md

-# iCloud-Bypass-Server
+# iCloud-Bypass-Server-
--Descargue Ampps (no Xampp)
+Download Ampps (not Xampp)

--Este le ayudará a realizar pruebas como un host local

--Instale Ampps

--Compruebe su ip ( Valla a: Configuración> Red e Internet> Estado> Ver las propiedades de red> Localize la ipv4) Ejemplo: 192.168.100.1

--Utilice su php en la carpeta www de Ampps generada en la ruta de instalación

--Útilice ideviceactivation.exe de libimobiledevice
+-This will help you perform tests as a local host-Install Ampps-Check your ip (Go to: Settings> Network & Internet> Status> View network properties> Locate the ipv4) Example: 192.168.100.1-Use your php in the www folder of Ampps generated in the installation path-Use ideviceactivation.exe from libimobiledevice

--ideviceactivation activate -d -s https://su.ipv4/nombre_de_su.php
+-ideviceactivation activate -d -s https://your.ipv4/your_name.php